-In Canada, CSA defines emergency stop as a ‘Complementary Protective Measure’ in CSA Z432-04 :
+In Canada, following the approach taken in ISO 12100, CSA defines emergency stop as a ‘Complementary Protective Measure’ in CSA Z432-04 :

 Safeguards (guards, protective devices) shall be used to protect persons from the hazards that cannot reasonably be avoided or sufficiently limited by inherently safe design.
 Complementary protective measures involving additional equipment (e.g., emergency stop equipment) may have to be taken.